 Du Soutoy, repeated previous studies by taking a large jar of jellybeans and asking 160 people to guess the number of jellybeans in the jar.
 There were 4510 jellybeans in the jar and answers varied from 400 to 50,000, yet the average of the 160 answers was 4515, amazingly only 0.1% off the correct answer.
 This goes to show the importance of listening to customers.

-Research and insight have many uses, but overall some of the key ways in which businesses benefit from market research, are:
+Research and insight have many uses and benefits for business, but overall some of the key ways in which businesses benefit from market research, are:

 Identify market opportunities - Research enables gaps in the market to be spotted and capitalized upon.